insightindustry/sqlathanor/docs/index.rst

       # Get user with id == 123 from the database
       user = User.query.get(123)

+      # Serialize the user record to a Python dict.
       serialized_version = user.to_dict()

 That's it!
 Of course, the serialization methods all support a variety of other